Squirrel Behavior

 However, if a squirrel becomes aggressive or persistent in its interactions with people, it may be best to avoid it.

-10- Squirrels Conservation and Protection
+10- Squirrel Conservation and Protection

 Squirrels are small, furry creatures that can be found all over the world.
 They are typically considered to be cute, but sometimes they can pose a problem.